Business Brokerage

 What is the Consumer Information Statement (CIS) and when will I receive it?+

 New Jersey law (N.J.A.C.
 11:5-6.4) requires all licensed real estate agents to provide every consumer with a Consumer Information Statement before any substantive real estate discussion.
-The CIS explains the different types of agency relationships available in New Jersey — seller agency, buyer agency, transaction brokerage, and disclosed dual agency — so you understand who your agent represents before you share any confidential information.
+The CIS explains the different types of agency relationships available in New Jersey, including seller agency, buyer agency, transaction brokerage, and disclosed dual agency, so you understand who your agent represents before you share any confidential information.
 We provide this document at the start of every relationship.

 Are real estate commissions negotiable?+